The circular law for random band matrices with arbitrary doubly stochastic variance profiles: The circular law proof

-Now we consider the first sum difference where we first use Lemma \ref{lemma4.2345} then use Theorem \ref{theorem187}, and $K_1,K_2$ are two universal constants.
+Now we consider the first sum difference where we first use Lemma \ref{lemma4.2345} and then use Theorem \ref{theorem5.11}, and $K_1,K_2$ are two universal constants.
 We also used $\|X_z\|\leq 3+|z|$ with high probability.
 To sum up we have shown for any $z\in\mathbb{C}$, with probability $1-o(1)$ the second criterion of Theorem \ref{replacements} holds.
 The first criterion is much easier to check.
 Since $G$ is an i.i.d.
 Gaussian matrix, $\mu_G$ converges to the circular law, so $\mu_X$ also converges to circular law.

 For the non-Gaussian step, we follow the same procedure but with Corollary \ref{corollary3.45news} in place of Corollary \ref{corollary3.45}.
-The only difference is now we bound, using Corollary \ref{corollary3.45news}: and the quantity is vanishing to zero thanks to the assumption $\log b_n\geq \frac{8}{9}+\epsilon.$ \end{proof}
+The only difference is now we bound, using Corollary \ref{corollary3.45news}: and the quantity is vanishing to zero thanks to the assumption $\log b_n\geq \frac{8}{9}+\epsilon$ when $\kappa>0$ is taken very small. \end{proof}